xserv/xserv-ios/README.md

 # Xserv iOS Client

 This library is client that allows iOS clients to connect to the [Xserv](http://mobile-italia.com/xserv/) WebSocket API.<br>
-[Xserv](http://mobile-italia.com/xserv/) iOS is a simple client library integrating real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.
+[Xserv](http://mobile-italia.com/xserv/) [Xserv](http://mobile-italia.com/xserv/) is a platform of real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.

 ## How To Get Started